ChelseaSkovgaard/cs-comp-challenge/README.md

 # Static Comp Challenge

-The static comp challenge is the first in a series of three challenges to use HTML/CSS to recreate a static comp.
+The static comp challenge was to use HTML/CSS to recreate a static comp.
+The challenge was to recreate the comp but there was freedom to select different colors, copy, and images.
+Link to original assignment: http://frontend.turing.io/projects/m1-static-comp-2.html
-There is not creative license but there is creative license in color, copy, images, and color palette.

 To make this challenge fun, I decided to make it carrot themed.

 ##Screen Shot